netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 > Today is an exemplary day - to articulate all existence.

-And make intellect accesible to all!
+For intellect to be accessible to all!

-As a firm believer that intellect should be accessible to all humanity.
+As a firm believer that conceptual ability should be accessible to all humanity.

+> "CONCEPTUAL_ACCESSIBILITY" for all.

+- Python open-source MIT.

 ___